niknizov0-prog/deposit-silent-failure-detector/README.md

 ---

-## ✅ What does this service do?
+## ✅ Solution

+This service:
-- Listens for deposit events
+- listens for deposit events via webhook
-- Tracks each deposit by deposit_id
+- tracks each deposit by `deposit_id`
-- Sends Telegram alerts if a deposit is not credited in time
+- sends Telegram alerts if a deposit is not credited in time
-- Cancels alerts once the deposit is credited
+- cancels alerts once the deposit is credited

 ---